NOAA-PMEL/QCaaS/README.md

 # QCaaS
 Ocean data Quality Control as a Service prototype exploration project.

+This project contains source and resources for a prototype web services-based data QC checking system.

+#### Organization
+The project has 3 main components:
+ -  server : Server-side Web Service endpoint that invokes the external server-side Quality Control routines
+ -  client : Client-side proxy that invokes the Web Service.
+ -  common : Java files used by both client and server, primarily request and response messages and elements.

+Additional components include a test web server to run the Web Services for testing, as well as a test client to drive test invocations.

+#### Files
+In general, please refrain from committing IDE- or local environment-specific files and configuration.

 #### Legal Disclaimer
 *This repository is a software product and is not official communication of the National Oceanic and Atmospheric Administration (NOAA), or the